-The AGM serves as the annual principal forum for dialogue between the Board of Directors and the shareholders, in gathering meaningful feedback and to leverage on the insights of shareholders.
+The AGM serves as the annual principal forum for dialogue between the Board and the shareholders, in gathering meaningful feedback and to leverage on the insights of shareholders.
 Shareholders will be provided with ample time to ask questions or seek clarifications from the Company's Directors in relation to the Company's business and results.

-During the AGM, shareholders who attend the AGM are encouraged and given sufficient opportunity as well as time by the Board to raise questions pertaining to the Annual Report, resolutions being proposed and the business of the Company or the Group in general prior to seeking approval from members and proxies on the resolutions.
-All Directors and the Chair of every Board Committee, as well as Senior Management, where appropriate, will provide feedbacks, answers and clarifications to the questions raised from the shareholders during the AGM.
+During the AGM, shareholders who attend the AGM are encouraged and given sufficient opportunity as well as time by the Board to raise questions pertaining to the Annual Report, resolutions being proposed and the business of the Company or the Group in general, prior to poll voting.
+All Directors and the Chair of every Board Committee, as well as Senior Management, where appropriate, will provide feedback, answers and clarifications to the questions raised from the shareholders during the AGM.
+The questions posed by the shareholders during the Twentieth AGM were made visible to the shareholders.

-Notice of the AGM and the Annual Report together with the financial statements are sent out to shareholders at least twenty-eight (28) days before the date of the meeting to facilitate the shareholders to review the Annual Report, to appoint proxies and collate questions to be raised at the AGM.
+Notice of the AGM and the Annual Report together with the financial statements are sent out to shareholders at least 28 days before the date of the meeting to facilitate the shareholders to review the Annual Report, to appoint proxies and collate questions to be raised at the AGM.